 As with many issues involving the human body, each person’s vision eventually begins to deteriorate, whether we anticipate it or not.
-Even when someone has had the good fortune of experiencing perfect vision their whole life, they will at some point, start to experience problems.
-As we age, we may experience greater problems than others, while some start to experience age-related eye disease that requires attention.
+Even when someone has had the good fortune of experiencing perfect vision their whole life, they will, at some point, start to experience problems.
+As we age, some may experience greater problems than others, including age-related eye disease that requires attention.

 Age-related macular degeneration (AMD) is the primary cause for blindness among seniors, so eye care specialists are especially diligent about trying to catch this condition early.
 If this is caught early enough in its process, specific measures will be taken to significantly slow the disease’s progress.

 Glaucoma is another condition that can easily slip past the radar, but with regular eye checkups, doctors can catch this condition early and work to slow and manage its progress.
 An increase or rise in eye pressure is a clear indication that immediate measures need to be taken, often saving one’s eyesight.
 However, there are other indications that can only be detected with specific imaging equipment, like those with glaucoma who actually have eye pressure within a normal range.

 Cataracts develop as we age and are often unavoidable.
-This common condition presents itself as clouding, blurring and yellowing of one’s vision, affecting one or both eyes.
-Although not super risky and lending itself to short recovery time, cataract surgery may be avoided by visiting your eye doctor annually and keeping your vision prescription current.
+This common condition presents itself as clouding, blurring, and yellowing of one’s vision, affecting one or both eyes.
+Although not high-risk, and lending itself to short recovery time, cataract surgery may be avoided by visiting your eye doctor annually and keeping your vision prescription current.

-If you have questions about your eye care or have begun to notice issues with your vision, please contact us here at the Eye Care Center to schedule an appointment with one of our caring, capable specialists.
+If you have questions about your eye care or have begun to notice issues with your vision, please contact us here at the Eye Care Center of Northern Colorado to schedule an appointment with one of our caring, capable doctors.